-4.02b Tenure.
-The Board may change the number of Directors or their term of office by amendment to these Bylaws.
-Members of the Board of Directors shall be eligible to serve two (2) full and consecutive, two (2) year terms.
+4.02b Tenure The Board may change the number of Directors or their term of office by amendment to these Bylaws.
+Members of the Board of Directors shall be eligible to serve two (2) full and consecutive, three (3) year terms.
 After a one (1) year interval since his or her last service on the Board, a former Director shall again be eligible for election to the Board.
 The election of Directors will be such that three (3) are elected in first year of the election cycle and two (2) elected each of the next two consecutive years of the election cycle.
 This will be begin at the January 2018 membership meeting with the election of two (2) Board of Directors to a two (2) year term (to expire January 2020) and three (3) Board of Directors to a three (3) year term.
 Thereafter, all elections for Directors will be for a three (3) year term.

 4.03a Election of Directors.
-In November of each year, the Nominating Committee provided for in these Bylaws shall prepare a slate of recommended Directors to be elected for the term commencing that year.
+In November of each year, the Nominating Committee, provided for in these Bylaws, shall prepare a slate of recommended Directors to be elected for the term commencing the next year.
 Members may submit recommendations to the Nominating Committee through the Secretary of the corporation.
 The Nominating Committee shall make its recommendations to the Board at its December meeting.
 If the Board approves the recommendations, the Board shall present the proposed members of the Board to the membership of the corporation at least fifteen (15) days prior to the annual membership meeting in January.
 If the Board does not approve the recommendations, the Board may substitute its own recommendations for Directors, the Board shall present the proposed members of the Board to the membership of the corporation at least fifteen (15) days prior to the annual membership meeting in January.
 The election of new Board members shall be held at the annual membership meeting in January.
-Election of Directors shall be by ballot communicated to each member at their last known address.
+Election of Directors shall be by ballot.
 Ballots shall include space for write-in candidates.
-At least two (2) weeks after notification shall be allowed for return of the ballot.
-If less than fifteen percent (15%) of the members eligible to vote cast ballots, a new ballot shall be submitted to the members until the requisite percentage is met or exceeded.
-Provided that at least fifteen percent (15%) of the members eligible to cast ballots have cast ballots, then those persons receiving the highest number of votes on the ballot shall be elected as members of the Board, to take office on February 1of the year in which they are elected.
-The President, Vice President, Secretary and Treasurer shall constitute a committee of the Board for purposes of conducting the election of members of the Board, at the general meeting.
-A majority of members of the committee shall be necessary for action by the Committee.
-This Committee shall report to the Board, at its first regular meeting following an election of Board members, the number of members entitled to vote, the total votes received by candidates and those persons elected as Directors.
+At least fifteen percent (15%) of the members eligible to vote must cast ballots at the annual meeting.
+Provided that at least fifteen percent (15%) of the members eligible to cast ballots have cast ballots, then those persons receiving the highest number of votes on the ballot shall be elected as Directors of the Board.
+New Directors shall take office on February 1 of the year in which they are elected.
+If fifteen percent (15%) of the membership does not cast ballots at the annual membership meeting the Board of Directors shall mail ballots to each member at his/her last know address in order to receive the required fifteen percent (15%).
+Ballots must be returned within a designated two-week period in order to be considered valid.

 4.04 Vacancies, Resignation, Removal.
 Whenever any vacancy on the Board of Directors shall occur due to death, resignation or otherwise, the vacancy shall be filled by a vote of a majority of the remaining members of the Board.
 The Board shall have the discretion to allow the vacancy to continue until the time that term of office of the former Director expires.
 Any Director may resign effective upon giving written notice to the Board or to any officer of the corporation.
 The Board may remove any Director should the Director fail to be a member in good standing of the corporation or fail to attend three (3) or more consecutive regular meetings of the Board.
 The Board may also remove any Director upon a showing of good cause as determined by the majority of the remaining Board members.